ContainerSSH/containerssh.github.io/docs/reference/auth.md

 ### TLS version

 The minimum TLS version for ContainerSSH 0.3 is 1.3.
+Server certificates *must* use Subject Alternative Names (SAN's) for proper server verification.

 ## Client authentication